What Makes a Great Salesperson: 6 Personality Traits (Good vs Bad Salespeople)

 A level of arrogance allows a salesperson to assume they’ll make a sale before ever meeting with a prospect.

 A certain level of confidence is necessary for a salesperson to assume that they can make a sale before even meeting with the prospect.
-This level of confidence helps them project authority, expertise, and a winning attitude.
+This confidence level helps them project authority, expertise, and a winning attitude.

 5. Self-Motivated